tsuru/tsuru/docs/managing/create-platform.rst

     * /var/lib/tsuru/start

-Using docker
+Using Docker
 ============

-Now we will create a whole new platform `with docker <http://www.docker.com/>`_, `circus <https://circus.readthedocs.org/en/>`_ and tsuru basebuilder. tsuru basebuilder provides to us some useful scripts like **install, setup and start**.
+Now we will create a whole new platform `with Docker <http://www.docker.com/>`_, `circus <https://circus.readthedocs.org/en/>`_ and tsuru basebuilder. tsuru basebuilder provides to us some useful scripts like **install, setup and start**.